WALKS AT ULURU – EVERYTHING YOU NEED TO KNOW

 Uluru Base Walk – Highly Recommended

 This is the walk we choose for our first full day at Uluru.
 By walking right around the rock, you can appreciate the size and beauty.
-The trail is 10.6km, but there are a few detours to caves and waterholes that add a few extra kilometres.
+The trail is 10.6km, but a few detours to caves and waterholes add a few extra kilometres.
 It took us about 3.5 hours.

 Ideally, you begin this walk nice and early – we intended to but did not set off until just before 9.45am.
 Rangers at the information desk in the cultural centre suggested that at this time of day that it is best to start from Kuniya car park and walk anti-clockwise around the base.